AplaProject/apla-docs-en/source/topics/daemons.rst

 First run
 ---------

-On the first run, the BlockCollections daemon either downloads the full blockchain from an URL, or uses the hardcoded first block.
+On the first run, BlockCollections daemon either downloads the full blockchain from an URL, or uses the hardcoded first block.
 The chosen action depends on the ecosystem configuration.

 .. todo::